Narigo/scalajs-fun/README.md

 Before beginning the implementation of the next video, we are going to need a few more HTML elements: `button` and `p`.
 We are going to implement them just like all other of our `Hyperscript` elements for now.

+After all the work with virtual dom was done, setting up the GUI is pretty straight forward.
+The two buttons, a paragraph and text label.
+In the video, we see how to merge and scan `Rx.Observable` streams.
+With the `ScalaRx` implementation we can use the `triggerLater` methods to update the `result`, which basically is our counter state.